thlucas1/homeassistantcomponent_soundtouchplus_card/README.md

 - on your dashboard click on the icon at the right top corner then on Edit dashboard.
 - click again on that icon and then on Manage resources.
 - click on Add resource.
-- copy and paste this: `/local/soundtouchplus-card.js?v=1`.
+- copy and paste this: `/local/soundtouchplus-card.js?v=1.0.12` (change version number to match what was downloaded).
-- click on JavaScript Module then Create.
+- click on `JavaScript Module` then Create.
 - go back and refresh your page.
 - you can now click on Add card in the bottom right corner and search for "Custom: SoundTouchPlus Card".
 - after any update of the file you will have to edit `/local/soundtouchplus-card.js?v=1` and change the version (e.g. `v=1`) to any higher number (e.g. `v=1.2`).